 We take no pleasure in giving such a scathing critique of these young men.
 By all accounts they are nice, decent people.
 Those are important attributes that will serve them well in life.
 But it doesn’t win basketball games.
 Not every assassin like Yogi has the same kind of personality.
 Some are quiet and humble off the floor and then flip a switch when they cross the lines.
 Some are type A in everything they do.

 If these Indiana players flip a switch, it is to the “OFF” position.
 Too often there is a deer in the headlights look, with a lot of standing around and watching.
 Too often there is passive play, a lack of discipline and an inability to sustain energy.

 If things are going to change then people are going to have to change.
-So you have to ask yourself:

-Who is going to refuse to lose?
+Who is going to do it?

 You can follow us on Twitter: @daily_hoosier